UMMA Health × Initiative on Islam and Medicine

 Guidance for Complex Medical Decisions

-Ethical clarity grounded in Islamic moral tradition and contemporary clinical practice — for patients, families, and healthcare professionals.
+Ethical clarity grounded in Islamic moral tradition and contemporary clinical practice — for individuals, families, and healthcare professionals.

 Clinical Bioethics Consultation provides ethical guidance informed by Islamic bioethics principles.
 It is not a fatwa service and does not replace medical advice.